On-device article readerApple platforms live now

 The experience stays consistent from phone to desktop.

-Reader behavior, export flow, and saved library management follow the same model on iPhone, iPad, and Mac, with platform-specific navigation where it makes sense.
+Reader behavior, notebook capture, help, export flow, and saved library management follow the same model across iPhone, iPad, and Mac.

 iPhone and iPad support volume-button chapter navigation when chapter links exist.